bayareawebpro/searchable-resource/README.md

 * OrderBy ID
 * DESC

-The orderable options are automatically validated.
+These options are automatically validated.
 You can specify as many columns as you wish.
-Values be compatible with your query.
+Queries can specify their own validation rules.

 ```php
 SearchableResource::make(User::query())